 - 9.2 At the heart of the spatial strategy is the need to use sustainable development as the framework for growth and change in Bassetlaw.
 On that basis, this Plan is in accordance with the national policy presumption in favour of sustainable development and seeks to fully meet the demands for new homes, jobs and services in the District in the most sustainable manner. - 9.3 This means that the growth will be distributed according to the settlement hierarchy.
 Each level of the hierarchy reflects the settlement/area's role, the range of services present, their accessibility by public transport, their infrastructure capacity and their ability to expand to accommodate the needs generated by new development.
 In selecting the scale of housing to be provided in each settlement, account has been taken of constraints on development, such as flood risk, heritage, ecology and landscape, and the supply of potential development sites in the Land Availability Assessment.
-The Sustainability Appraisal identified potential sensitivities which were taken into account. - 9.4 Due to existing commitments or through Neighbourhood Plans, there is no need to allocate any additional growth within Rural Bassetlaw (with the exception of Tuxford, so all rural LAA sites were either discounted through the site selection process at stage 1 or stage 2).
-These sites are not identified within Appendix 1 (other than Tuxford), but they are available to view within the LAA.
+The Sustainability Appraisal identified potential sensitivities which were taken into account. - 9.4 Due to the level of existing commitments and/or through allocations in made Neighbourhood Plans, there is no need to allocate any additional growth within Rural Bassetlaw (with the exception of Tuxford, so all rural LAA sites were either discounted through the site selection process at stage 1 or stage 2).
+These sites are not identified within Appendix A (other than Tuxford), but they are available to view within the LAA document.